q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 * Return the output of `get_window` method.

 ### Test Class: VUI
 To test the class, we will call the method `update_vui` by passing it a pointer.
-To make sure our dropdown is working fine i will set pointer to color's region.
-And to show animating like effect, i will call it multiple times.
+To make sure our dropdown is working fine I will set pointer to color's region.
+And to show animating like effect, I will call it multiple times.
 See the result below.

 ```python